-The country’s active engagement of FTAs provides various benefits for local businesses, which will also spur economic growth.
+Brunei Darussalam’s active engagement of free trade agreements (FTAs) provides various benefits for local businesses which will also spur economic growth.

 Through FTAs, local businesses can enjoy the reduction or elimination of tariffs.
-This will reduce trade transaction costs as a whole and will lead to cheaper prices of goods, while also promoting free flow of goods in the region, hence enabling local businesses to expand in a larger scale.
+This will reduce trade transaction costs as a whole and will lead to cheaper prices of goods, while also promoting free flow of goods in the region thus allowing local businesses to expand in a larger scale.
 With cheaper costs to promote and sell their products, local businesses have the opportunity to enter foreign markets.

 Copyright 2019 Borneo Bulletin Yearbook 2019 All rights reserved.